m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

 # Compilation

 The installation is now completed, so you can compile the PARTIES code as an example to check if it works.
-To do this, please go to the <em>PARTIES</em> file in your local Github repository and execute the following:
+To do this, please go to the <em>PARTIES</em> folder in your local Github repository and execute the following:

 <pre>
 make clean